Photo-Me International plc (PHTM) Insider Francoise Coutaz-Replan Sells 232,000 Shares

-The business also recently declared a dividend, which will be paid on Friday, May 10th.
+The business also recently disclosed a dividend, which will be paid on Friday, May 10th.
 Investors of record on Thursday, April 4th will be given a dividend of GBX 3.71 ($0.05) per share.
-This represents a dividend yield of 4.23%.
-The ex-dividend date is Thursday, April 4th.
-Photo-Me International’s dividend payout ratio is currently 0.84%.
+The ex-dividend date of this dividend is Thursday, April 4th.
+This represents a yield of 4.23%.
+Photo-Me International’s payout ratio is 0.84%.

 Photo-Me International plc operates, sells, and services a range of instant-service equipment in Continental Europe, the United Kingdom, Ireland, Asia, and internationally.
 It operates coin-operated automatic photobooths for identification and fun purposes, as well as vending equipment, including digital photo kiosks, amusement machines, business service equipment, laundry machines, and children's rides.